Arkitektum/ps.editor.actions/README.md

 - `feature-catalogue-markdown`: Optional path to the feature catalogue Markdown table.
 - `feature-catalogue-uml`: Optional path to the feature catalogue PlantUML source (embedded when no PNG is provided).
 - `feature-catalogue-png`: Optional path to the rendered PlantUML PNG diagram.
 When missing or unavailable, the PlantUML source is embedded instead.
+- `xmi-feature-catalogue-markdown`: Optional path to the XMI feature catalogue Markdown table.
+- `xmi-feature-catalogue-uml`: Optional path to the XMI feature catalogue PlantUML source.
+- `xmi-feature-catalogue-png`: Optional path to the rendered XMI PlantUML PNG diagram.
 - `updated`: Optional override for the `updated` metadata field.

 Outputs: